antorix/todo/README.md

 # todo
-Simple todo list for QPython3 for Android
+Simple todo list for QPython3 for Android using the SL4A library.